Galileo88/Galileos-Planet-Pack/README.md

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
 Its stock bug made more noticeable by Kopernicus

 * Sigma Dimensions does not play nice with KSCSwitcher AND KSC++.
 I recommend you remove KSC++ when using Sigma Dimensions

+* Kerbal Konstructs does not scale with Sigma Dimensions.
+Statics spread apart.

 * Any Decal Stickers parts with stock flags set in them revert to GPP flags on launch or on reload within the SPH/VAB.